Quantum Darwinism-encoding transitions on expanding trees: General setup and observables

 \section{General setup and observables}

 In this Section, we first propose a general theoretical setup for studying phases of information propagation in structured environments (Section~\ref{sec:setup}).
-Then we introduce a general probe of information retrieval, the density matrix distribution, in terms of which the QD, encoding and intermediate phases will be defined (Section~\ref{sec:probedef}).
-Sections~\ref{sec:average} and \ref{sec:mutual} will in turn make connection with conditional entropy (classical correlation) and mutual information, respectively.
-Finally Section~\ref{sec:Clifford-gen} applies the present approach to Clifford models, comparing it to that of Ref.~\cite{FC}.
+Then we shall define the phases of information: QD, encoding and intermediate, in terms of the Holevo bound (Section~\ref{sec:probedef}).
+Section~\ref{sec:RDME} introduces the notion of random density matrix ensemble.
+It is closely related to the Holevo bound, and provides an equivalent definition of the information phases.
+The above Sections are essential to understand the rest of the paper.
+Meanwhile, readers may skip Section~\ref{sec:mutual}, which reviews the relation to mutual information, as well as Section~\ref{sec:Clifford-gen}, which is about the special case of Clifford models~\cite{FC}. {